 They source the wood from their suppliers in Northern Spain, screening every tree that will be cut down for our casks.
 The wood is dried naturally and takes close to two years, before it can be made into the cask.
 Once the cask is made, it’s typically filled with Oloroso Sherry and seasoned in the bodega and then rested for another two years.
 So all in all, there’s a five year period of time to get a cask ready for filling.

-Then there’s the ageing.
+Then there’s the aging.
 Jameson Original for example, has a portion of the Sherry cask maturation in the final product.
 To get it to seven years, it’s another seven years on top of the five that were needed for the cask, which means that we have a forecast of twelve years.
 And we’ve got a 10 year forecast for distillery production.
 So suddenly the 12 year forecast changes to 22 years, for just a standard brand.
 With older releases, such as Redbreast 21 year old, we’re all the way out to a 40 year forecast to have everything laid out in advance and that stock available on a day-to-day basis for each of the brands.

 To stay on top of it, we use software for managing stocks, where we input the data, such as existing stock and formulation by type, the cask type, sales forecast and also warehouse losses - the Angels’ Share.